aalykiot/dune/README.md

 - `ReadableStream` / `WritableStream`: WHATWG streams API.
 - `setTimeout` / `setInterval` / `clearTimeout` / `clearInterval`: WHATWG timers.
 - `setImmediate` / `clearImmediate`: node.js like immediate timers.
-- `process`: an object that provides info about the current pluto process.
+- `process`: an object that provides info about the current dune process.

 ### Process

-- `argv`: an array containing the command-line arguments passed when the pluto process was launched.
+- `argv`: an array containing the command-line arguments passed when the dune process was launched.
 - `cwd()`: current working directory.
 - `env`: an object containing the user environment.
 - `exit([code])`: exits the program with the given code.